 Total votes cast 101

-22m.
-A devious classic.
-The frequently frustrating initial slab can be ascended in several places at 5a/b.
+A devious classic with a bold - but easy - finish.
+The frustrating (and chipped) initial slab can be ascended in several places at 5a/b.
 From the ledge, climb through the bulge just to the right of the arete, to another ledge.
 Step down (low runners) and traverse across the slab to reach its right arete.
-Follow the right side of this to the top.
-Poorly protected although at least the upper section is steady.
+Follow the right side of this to the top; bold but mild.

 the bottom bit is probably 4c if you're over 6ft

 Nice route, boulder problem start but the technicality then eases.
 No gear from the start of the traverse so fairly bold.
 Picking the line of the traverse (hi or lo) wasn't that easy.
 Solid VS.

 There is gear on the traverse - a reasonable cam placement half way along, and you could probably put one in the pocket at the end as well, although I didn't have the right size with me.